mondeja/leptos-fluent/book/src/languages.md

 ## Inferred language names

-When not using a languages file, the language names are inferred from the language codes used for Fluent file names following the next rules:
+When not using a languages file, the language names are inferred from the language codes used for `locales` directories following the next rules:

 1. If only a language code is provided, use "Language name" (see [full-list][list-1]).